 Abdullah next joined Logic Management Consulting where she worked for a year as a business consultant.
+This news was posted last week when Binary Options Egypt trading websites came online through egypt binary options brokers such as www.binaryoptionsegypt.com and binary options brokers websites.
 Then the first opportunity presented itself to her.
 While at Logic, she attended an information session of Boston Consulting Group (BCG) at AUC but never applied there, so in 2007, she was surprised to receive a call from them for an interview.

 Although she was happy at her job and didn’t want to move, she admits that “one doesn’t just turn down a call from BCG.”
 She went to the interview without really expecting much.
 When she got called back for a second interview, she went for it still thinking her chances of getting hired at were “very slim.”
 Abdullah was literally shocked to tears when BCG, one of the largest firms in the field worldwide, offered her a job in their Abu Dhabi office.

 While she recalls this time with excitement in her voice, Abdullah, now 29, admits that it was all so overwhelming, having to decide whether to leave a job she loved and move to another country.
 “My parents were very supportive, which made everything much easier,” she remembers.
 “They told me to go and live the experience, and that I didn’t have to prove anything to anyone.”